gullerya/object-observer/docs/performance-report.md

 }
 ```

-All of those mutations are being watched by the listeners mentioned above and counters verified to match an expectation.
+All of those mutations are being watched by the listeners mentioned above and the counters are being verified to match the expectations.

 Below are results of those tests, where 'total' is time for the whole loop, 'asot' stands for an average single operation time.
 All times are given in 'ms', meaning that cost of a single operation on Chrome is usually half to few nanoseconds while climbing to a dozen/s of nanoseconds on Edge: